SalmanSaalu/Nuvendus_Task/README.md

 ## Other
-- API endpoints are used mainly based on traditional django session authentication .
-You can find all the paths which is separately grouped in the views.py
+- Some API endpoints are used mainly based on traditional django session authentication for template return, as well time constrain was less.
+You can find all the paths which is separately grouped in the views.py.

+## Thankyou